-- Defect—Any nonconformance of the unit of product with specified requirements.
+- Defect—Any nonconformance of the unit of the product with specified requirements.

 - Defective—A product with one or more defects.

-- Critical defective—A critical detective is a unit of Product which contains one or more critical defects and may also contain major and/or minor defects.
+- Critical defective—A critical detective is a unit of Product that contains one or more critical defects and may also contain major and/or minor defects.

 - Major defect—A major defect is a defect, other than critical, that is likely to result in failure or to reduce materially the usability of the unit of product For its intended purpose.

-- Major defective—A major defective is a unit of product which contains one or more major defects and may also contain minor defects but contains no critical defects.
+- Major defective—A major defective is a unit of product that contains one or more major defects and may also contain minor defects but contains no critical defects.

 - Minor defect—A minor defect is a defect that is not likely to reduce materially the usability of the unit of product for its intended purpose or is a departure From established standards having little bearing on the effective use or operation of the unit.

-- Minor defective—A minor defective is a unit of product which contains one or more minor defects but contains no critical or major defect.
+- Minor defective—A minor defective is a unit of product that contains one or more minor defects but contains no critical or major defect.

 Design Review and Qualification